Intuitionistic Linear Logic with Subexponentials: Type Theory, Categorical Models and Realisability: Syntax of Linear Type Theory with Subexponentials

 The formalism we present below is inspired by \cite{troelstra1995natural} and \cite{benton1993linear}.
-In fact, we can think of it as the expansion of the linear type theory with additional relevent and affine subexponentials allowing the structural weakening and contraction rules respectively.
-We obtain the typing rules of the type theory by labelling ${\bf SILL}_{\Sigma}$ with terms as in Figure~\ref{fig:1}.
+In fact, we can think of it as the expansion of the linear type theory with additional subexponentials and relations between them defined by the structure of the underlying preorder.
+Let us define linear terms first.